Inbound Sales Strategies - A Different Sales Process

 - How your prospect decides if the goal or challenge is a priority.

 In this stage, your buyer has identified their goal or challenge, has thought about it, and decided to make it a priority.
 Your buyer has evaluated various approaches that they could use to reach their goal or solve the challenge.
-To fully understand your prospect, you'll have to:
+To fully understand your prospect, you'll have to and improve your inbound sales strategies and:

 - Learn various categories of solutions that buyers investigate.